 Also when you take coffee that has been frozen out of the freezer you will need to let come to room temperature before grinding otherwise it could damage your grinder and because the grinding will be inconsistent and adversely affect the brewing.

-Coffee Bags Storage and One Way Valve
+Fresh Coffee and The One Way Valve

 This is what is called a degassing valve and is imperative to have on any bag that you buy and that has been filled with fresh roasted coffee.
 The purpose of this valve is to let the post roast gas out and prevent oxygen from getting in.
 Why is that you may ask?